apache/james-project/src/site/markdown/server/manage-webadmin.md

 The kind of task scheduled depends on the action parameter.
 See below for details.

-### Recomputing JMAP fast message view projection
+### Recomputing Global JMAP fast message view projection

 This action is only available for backends supporting JMAP protocol.

 Message fast view projection stores message properties expected to be fast to fetch but are actually expensive to compute, in order for GetMessages operation to be fast to execute for these properties.

-These projection items are asynchronously computed via a dedicated listener.
+These projection items are asynchronously computed on mailbox events.

 You can force the full projection recomputation by calling the following endpoint: